baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-create-wireless-ad-hoc-network.md

 # Methods for Establishing Wireless Ad-Hoc Network
 On boot up, Linux uses the `/etc/network/interfaces` file to determine how its to use the installed WiFi and Ethernet network interfaces.
-Once Linux is up and running,
-you can use the `ifconfig` (or `ip`) and `iwconfig` commands to adjust what `/etc/network/interfaces` may have established.
+(assuming NetworkManager doesn't get in the way ... see above) Once Linux is up and running, you can use the `ifconfig` (or `ip`) and `iwconfig` commands to adjust what `/etc/network/interfaces` may have established.